mahshidgh/Nvidia-GStreamer-sample-apps/DeepStream-Video-RoI-Detection-Tracking/README.md

 Use this file to configure the various pipeline parameters, including details about the detection model.

 **Note:** In the sample config files we are using YOLOv8 object detection with Nvidia DCF-based tracker.
 When using a model other than YOLOv8, it's crucial to ensure the `input-tensor-name` in the preprocessing configuration file (`preprocess-tiling-config.txt`) matches the expected input tensor name of the new model.
 This project is set up with YOLOv8 in mind, so modifications might be required for other models.
-You also need to update 'config-file-path' of 'nvinfer' inside 'pipeline-config.yml' file.
+You also need to update `config-file-path` of `nvinfer` inside `pipeline-config.yml` file.

 ## Getting Started